khakhalin/notes/00_to_read_netsci.md

 Fagiolo, G. (2007).
 Clustering in complex directed networks.
 Physical Review E, 76(2), 026107.

-# Oscillations and Swarming

-O’Keeffe, K. P., Hong, H., & Strogatz, S. H. (2017).
-Oscillators that sync and swarm.
-Nature communications, 8(1), 1504. https://www.nature.com/articles/s41467-017-01190-3 About collective self-organized behaviors.
-Can be useful for the modeling class maybe?

-A Arenas, A Díaz-Guilera, J Kurths, Y Moreno, and C Zhou.
-Synchronization in complex networks.
-Phys.
-Rep., 469:93–153, 2008.
+# Process complexity

+Toker, D., Sommer, F. T., & D’Esposito, M. (2020).
+[A simple method for detecting chaos in nature](https://www.nature.com/articles/s42003-019-0715-9).
+Communications Biology, 3(1), 1-13.
+Seems practical, and reasonable.
+They first make sure the data is ready to be analyzed (noise, downsampling).
+Takes considerable part of the text.
+Then they use a "0-1 test", resulting in one value K that is 0 for periodical, and approaches 1 for chaotic.
+Seems to be based on predictions for brownian motion, but need to look more closely.

 F. A. Rodrigues, T. K. DM.
 Peron, P. Ji, and J. Kurths.
 The Kuramoto model in complex networks.
 Phys.
 Rep., 469:1–98, 2016

+A Arenas, A Díaz-Guilera, J Kurths, Y Moreno, and C Zhou.
+Synchronization in complex networks.
+Phys.
+Rep., 469:93–153, 2008.

+O’Keeffe, K. P., Hong, H., & Strogatz, S. H. (2017).
+Oscillators that sync and swarm.
+Nature communications, 8(1), 1504. https://www.nature.com/articles/s41467-017-01190-3 About collective self-organized behaviors.
+Can be useful for the modeling class maybe?

+# Teaching

+* https://github.com/hsayama/PyCX - a set of materials for teaching complexity